aesara-devs/aesara/doc/extending/unittest.rst

 This page is in no way meant to replace tutorials on Python's unittest module, for this we refer the reader to the `official documentation
 <http://docs.python.org/library/unittest.html>`_.
 We will however
-adress certain specificities about how unittests relate to aesara.
+address certain specifics about how unittests relate to aesara.

 PyTest Primer
 ===============